anderssv/the-example/doc/manual-dependency-injection.md

 This feedback is of immense value in enhancing your system structure.
 Remember, a framework isn't always necessary for these operations.

-> ✅ You can see dependency injection in [ApplicationContext.kt](../src/main/kotlin/application/ApplicationContext.kt)
+> ✅ You can see dependency injection in [SystemContext.kt](../src/main/kotlin/system/SystemContext.kt)
-and how to set up an ApplicationTestContext in [TestingThroughTheDomain.kt](../src/test/kotlin/tttd/TestingThroughTheDomainTest.kt).
+and how to set up a separate context for testing in [SystemTestContext](../src/test/kotlin/system/SystemTestContext.kt).

 So I usually do manual dependency injection.
 Because:
 - I spend less time on Google figuring out which annotation or XML/JSON/YAML element to specify.